Presidency of the League of Communists of Yugoslavia

 The Presidency of the Central Committee of the League of Communists of Yugoslavia (LCY) functioned as the political-executive organ of the party and the Socialist Federal Republic of Yugoslavia when the party congress and the Central Committee were adjourned.
 (Note: An exception to this rule occurred at the 9th LCY Congress in 1969, when the Central Committee was replaced with the Conference, which lasted until the 10th LCY Congress in 1974.)
 The presidency underwent several name changes; it was known as the Executive Committee from 1919 to 1921, the Political Bureau (Politburo) from 1921 to 1952, the Executive Committee from 1952 to 1966 and the Presidency from 1966 until the adjournment of the 14th Congress in 1990.
-Foreign observers often referred to the presidency as the presidium.
+Foreign observers often referred to the presidency as the presidium, in analogy with similar bodies like the Soviet Communist Party Presidium, as Yugoslavia had nominally been a Soviet ally before the Tito-Stalin split.

 Until 1966, the LCY was a unitary organisation in which the central party leadership alone controlled cadre appointments and national policy.
 At the apex of this system was the presidency.
 This system was reformed after the purge of Josip Broz Tito's long-standing heir apparent Aleksandar Ranković and replaced with a system of equal representation of the LCY's constitutive branches in its presidency.
 From 1969, each republican LC branch had two representatives and one ex officio member, each autonomous province had one representative and one ex officio member, and the League of Communists Organisation in the Yugoslav People's Army had one ex officio member.
 In this system, Tito, the LCY leader from 1939 to his death on 4 May 1980, was the only member of the presidency who was not elected to represent a constitutive branch of the LCY, and was an ex officio member through his office of president of the LCY Central Committee.
 Upon his death, the LCY presidency was abolished and replaced with the office of President of the Presidency of the LCY Central Committee.
 Officeholders were limited to one-year terms and the offices annually rotated between the LCY's constitutive branches.
 This was a system of collective leadership, and the presidency president worked with the secretary of the Presidency of the LCY Central Committee, which had a two-year term limit and rotated between the LCY's constitutive branches.
 The LCY president presided over the work of the presidency and, with the presidency's secretary, set the agenda and organised its sessions.